California's Vehicular Homicide and Manslaughter Laws and Penalties

 The definition of implied malice sounds a lot like gross negligence.
 The California Supreme Court acknowledged the similarity but explained: "Implied malice contemplates a subjective awareness of a higher degree of risk than does gross negligence, and involves an element of wantonness which is absent in gross negligence."

 The consequences of a driving-related killing depend on the circumstances.
-But generally, the possible penalties are:
+However, the ranges of penalties you'll face for each type of offense are explained below.

-• Misdemeanor vehicular manslaughter.
-Misdemeanor vehicular manslaughter, as the name suggests, is a misdemeanor and carries up to one year in jail and a maximum $1,000 in fines.
+Misdemeanor vehicular manslaughter, as the name suggests, is a misdemeanor and carries up to one year in jail and a maximum of $1,000 in fines.

-• Gross vehicular manslaughter.
 Gross vehicular manslaughter is a "wobbler"—meaning it can be a misdemeanor or a felony.
-As a misdemeanor, gross vehicular manslaughter carries up to one year in jail and a maximum $1,000 in fines.
+As a misdemeanor, gross vehicular manslaughter carries up to one year in jail and a maximum of $1,000 in fines.
 A felony violation, on the other hand, is punishable by two, four, or six years in prison.

-• Negligent vehicular manslaughter while intoxicated.
 Negligent vehicular manslaughter while intoxicated is a wobbler.
-As a misdemeanor, negligent vehicular manslaughter carries up to one year in jail and a maximum $1,000 in fines.
+As a misdemeanor, negligent vehicular manslaughter carries up to one year in jail and a maximum of $1,000 in fines.
 A felony violation is punishable by 16 months, two years, or four years in jail.

-• Murder.
-Generally, a driving-related murder is second rather than first degree.
+Generally, a driving-related murder is second rather than first-degree.
 Second-degree murder typically carries 15 years to life in prison.

 The consequences of killing another person while driving can be serious.
 If you've been arrested for a driving-related killing—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.